vamsicherukuri/ado2gh-demo/README.md

 ## Usage Guide

-### Step 1: Generate Inventory Report
+### Step 1: Generate Inventory Report with Health Checks

-Start by generating a comprehensive inventory of your Azure DevOps organization:
+Start by generating a comprehensive inventory of your Azure DevOps organization with repository health analysis:

 ```powershell
 .\0_generate_inventory.ps1